franktranvantu/gradle-basics/README.md

-# About this Workshop
+# Adding Dependencies

-This workshop will walk through what dependencies are, why you want them, how to use them, and finally how to manage them.
+Let's add some dependencies to our build script and get them downloaded